Coldcard/firmware/docs/limitations.md

 # Max Transaction Size

+- mk3:
     - we support transactions up to 384k-bytes in size when serialized into PSBT format
-- bitcoin limits transactions to 100k, but there could be large input transactions inside the PSBT.
-Reduce this by using segwit signatures and provide only the individual UTXO ("out points").
-- mk3:
     - we can handle transactions with up to 20 inputs to be signed at one time.
     - a maximum of 250 outputs per transaction is supported (will attempt more if memory allows)
 - mk4:
+    - we support PSBT files up to 2M bytes in size.
     - any number of inputs and outputs are supported, limited only by final transaction size (100k)
+- bitcoin limits transactions to 100k, but there could be large input transactions inside the PSBT.
+Reduce this by using segwit signatures and provide only the individual UTXO ("out points").

 # P2SH / Multisig